pradeepcep/qwaver/README.md

 * after the user signs up, the next screen is they accept a Terms of Service (apache 2.0)
 * Add “read only“ user fields to database set up.
 * For the database configuration, have both users be optional, but if there is not a loser who can alter tables, then certain functionality like load CSV will be off
-* On the query error page link to the GitHub issues page.
-Set up a default 500 error page during the same.
 * drop-down menu to select organization if there is more than one org for the user
 * pretty API urls: qwaver.io/api/org-slug/query-name-slug (unique field, similar to in Referral)
 * disable queries; don't delete them